typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 And this November I spoke at the World Technology Awards in New York, where I was nominated for an award in the Space category.
 My competition included Elon Musk (SpaceX, Tesla), the founders of Planetary Resources, and the director of NASA AMES, so I was honored to be nominated and ok with not winning.

 {% imgcap center http://i.imgur.com/LAxxykom.jpg At the World Technology Awards in NYC.
 Yeah, I wore the same thing. %}

-Now I work full time on asteroid mining spacecraft.
-This side project was the catalyst for my full-time plunge into space.
+This project was the catalyst for my full-time plunge into building spacecraft.
 I could write a lot more about my journey with Asterank, but I've [written about it](http://www.ianww.com/blog/blog/categories/asterank/) in the past and I don't want to bore you to tears.

 Asterank is [open source](https://github.com/typpo/asterank).